From Market Intelligence to Evidence Discipline: The 10 Phases of a Complete GTM Strategy

 The Compounding Architecture

-The critical insight is that these 10 phases are not independent documents.
+What I keep coming back to is this: these 10 phases are not independent documents.
 They are a compounding system where each phase inherits context, data, and validated conclusions from every prior phase.
+That's the architecture I built into the methodology so the 50th engagement is materially better than the 5th — same phases, but a richer evidence base feeding each one Sagentix GTM Methodology, 2026.

 Phase 04's pitch deck is better than any standalone pitch deck because it rests on three phases of validated research.
 Phase 08's execution roadmap is actionable because it inherits market data, pricing models, and sales infrastructure from seven prior phases.
 Phase 10's evidence audit is comprehensive because it has a complete evidence chain to trace.